 This module covers biblical, theological, and historical foundations for spiritual formation and leadership, equipping students with different perspectives on discipleship and models of formation through the ages.
 The module covers fundamental doctrines of Christian identity through the idea of humanity made in the image of God, as well as discussion on how those ideas shape us as followers of Christ and leaders in any sphere.
 Students are encouraged to explore models of spiritual formation and leadership in relation to concepts of the kingdom, community, creation care, and the poor and to apply their learning to their own contexts.

-This module builds on the foundations of the On the Incarnation module, as we go deeper into questions of the identity of Jesus and what it means to be ‘saved.’
+This module (included in all 3 tracks of the GradDip) builds on the foundations of the On the Incarnation module, as we go deeper into questions of the identity of Jesus and what it means to be ‘saved.’
 We study some of the developments through history in thinking about Jesus, as well as the biblical perspective on the incarnation, salvation, atonement, and the second coming.
 Students have the chance to think through what all of this means for modern day discipleship, life, and engagement with the world in mission.

 There are so many books and so much material now on leadership it makes your head spin.
 Perhaps that’s strange when you consider that Jesus didn’t encourage us so much to lead as to follow!
 This module will teach how it’s in following more closely you’ll find you lead better.
 The lectures will focus mainly on Old Testament characters and how God turned their weakness to strength.
 We will see how each of us can develop their leadership potential to enable flourishing in every sphere of influence to occur.
 References are drawn from both influential Christian leaders and the best that the business world has to offer.